Discover. Explore. Experience.

 A City Grows & Thrives

-Explore Santa Monica’s independent spirit Santa Monica reached its full potential as an international resort destination and a home for innovation and creativity.
+Experience Santa Monica’s independent spirit as an international resort destination and a home for innovation and creativity.

 Meet the individuals whose cutting-edge ideas left an indelible mark on the city.

-Consisting today of over 600,000 prints, negatives, glass-plate negatives and slides, we have one of the most comprehensive collection in existence documenting Santa Monica’s history.
+Consisting today of over 600,000 prints, negatives, glass-plate negatives and slides, the photo collection is one of the stellar components of the museum’s archival holdings.

 Pacific Ocean Park (P.O.P.)